 Looking for Good NREMT Remedial Training?

-Well, what a coincidence: We have a live 24-hour remediation course this fall.
+Well, what a coincidence: We have a 24-hour EMT remediation course.

 Get the Most Out of Your EMT Remedial Course